-1. Latin Language - you will be required to answer comprehension questions on and translate a section of a Latin passage.
-This component is worth 50% of the overall mark, and consists of a 11⁄2 hour examination.
-You will need to know approximately 450 Latin words for this unit, as well as the language work covered in Books 1-4 of the Cambridge Latin Course.
+Latin Language - students will be required to answer comprehension questions on and translate a section of a Latin passage.
+This component is worth 50% of the overall mark, and consists of a 1h 30 mins examination.
+Students will need to know approximately 450 Latin words for this unit, as well as the language work covered in Books 1-4 of the Cambridge Latin Course.

-2. Latin Literature and Sources - in this unit, you will study a selection of extracts in Latin and images from the Roman world based on the theme of Superstition and Magic.
-In the examination, you will be expected to answer short questions about the material we have studied.
-This unit is worth 30% of the overall mark, and consists of a 11⁄4 hour examination.
+Latin Literature and Sources - in this unit, students will study a selection of extracts in Latin and images from the Roman world based on the theme of 'Love and Marriage'.
+In the examination, students will be expected to answer short questions about the material studied.
+This unit is worth 30% of the overall mark, and consists of a 1h 15 mins examination.

-3. Latin Literature: Narratives - in this unit, you will study a short piece of Latin literature telling a story from Roman history.
-In the examination, you will be expected to answer short questions about the text.
-This unit is worth 20% of the overall mark, and consists of a 1 hour examination.
+Latin Literature: Narratives - in this unit, students will study extracts from Suetonius' account of emperor Nero.
+In the examination, students will be expected to answer short questions about the text.
+This unit is worth 20% of the overall mark, and consists of a 1h examination.